ashtishad/log-analyzer/README.md

 - Track user visits and unique page views using a map
 - Apply loyal customer criteria (visits on both days and minimum unique pages)
 - Generate a sorted list of loyal customer IDs

-**Complexity**:
-- Time: O(n logn), where n is the total number of log entries
-- Space: O(m), where m is the number of unique users

-### 5. Performance Optimization

-- Concurrent processing of log files for improved speed
-- Use of efficient data structures (maps) for tracking user activity
-- Separate processing logic for each day's logs